Odds & Ends

 McKay: “I am glad you finally asked me the question I gave you yesterday.
 Don’t forget to use your Gold Card for savings in every store when you shop McKay’s.
 Do you have a Gold Card?
 At any rate, I saved the county from having a refinery.
 I got the bill out of committee, and that was it.
 Even though we had an election that July, the outcome was predetermined by the number of wooly caterpillars in the woods.
-Instead of counting the ballots, we simply went out into the woods and starting looking for those yellow and black critters, we found them and fed them to this silly looking toad family down on Indian Bridge Road.
+Instead of counting the ballots, we simply went out into the woods and started looking for those yellow and black critters, we found them and fed them to this silly-looking toad family down on Indian Bridge Road.
 Then we took the tally to Leonardtown and made the announcement that the refinery was turned down.
-Jack Witten was running around with a loud speaker on top of his car, but that had nothing to do with the refinery, I think he was selling insurance and Popsicle’s.”
+Jack Witten was running around with a loudspeaker on top of his car, but that had nothing to do with the refinery, I think he was selling insurance and Popsicle’s.”

 Ronald D. Walton, 59, of Panama City Beach, FL passed away Monday, July 11, 2016, of complications from congestive heart failure.